ArokhSlade/skippebble/readme.md

 ### Launcher
 The Launcher starts the player into the game, and also any time the stone resets upon sinking.
-This seemingly small feature required some heavy refactoring, as it was implemented fairly late but touched on many systems and thus obviated the need to invest in better structure.
+This seemingly small feature required some heavy refactoring, as it was implemented fairly late but touched on many systems and thus revealed the need to invest in better structure.
 ![Tutorial Pause](web_data/image/launcher.gif)

 This is the list of systems this feature interacts with.